 26. Half Get-Up

 Transitioning from the floor to your feet takes some core stability, and this exercise has you moving on up.
-Keep squeezing those abs to make the movement easier.
+Keep squeezing those abs so you don’t lose solid body alignment and it’ll make the get-up easier.

 Another variation to the glute bridge, you need to brace your core to lift your hips to the sky.
-Keep your abs engaged as you separate your knees and get into your glutes even more.
+Keep your abs engaged as you separate your knees and target your glutes even more.

 Next Up: Standing Ab Exercises